ICI3D/MMED/schedule/index.md

 -   10:00 – 10:30 *Break* (**Note**: No _coffee_ provided by AIMS during this morning's coffee break.)
 -   10:30 – 12:00 **Computer Session:** Tutorial catch-up, as needed ({% include instructors people="brown" %}, {% include instructors people="sereo" %}, {% include instructors people="omondi" %}, {% include instructors people="pulliam" %}, and {% include instructors people="reiner" %})
 -   12:30 – 14:00 **Social Activity:** Group lunch at Kalky's
+    - **Meet in the AIMS lobby at 12:15.** Wear comfortable clothes that are appropriate for the weather.
+    - **Note that AIMS lunch is not available today.**
 -   14:00 – 18:00 Free/working afternoon
     - {: .shadow} **17:00 Faculty meeting in Room E313**
 -   18:00 – 18:30 *Dinner*